 Well, research has not concluded that neither high-intensity nor low-intensity cardio is more effective than another when it comes to fat loss or hypertrophy.
 The main advantage of high-intensity cardio is that it can generate comparable results to longer bouts of lower-intensity cardio within a shorter period.

 I often see the other common social media debate on low intensity vs high intensity work for fat loss.
-The one person says, walking burns more fat, and the other rebuts that running burns more calories.
+The one person says, walking burns more body fat, and the other rebuts that running burns more calories.
 Here is the deal, both are are accurate…sort of.
 Lower intensity exercise does use fat as its primary energy source, which means that you do technically metabolize more fat during the duration of the exercise.
 However, when it comes to losing fat, we know that the greater the calorie deficit, the greater the fat loss.
 And low intensity bouts of cardio expend fewer calories than higher intensity ones.

 On the flip side, higher intensity cardio will use glucose primarily as its energy source.
 Although it will also burn more calories (if performed for the same duration) so your body will deplete its glycogen stores during the exercise and metabolize more fat later on the day.
 So all of this is to say that if fat loss is your goal, you will make more progress by choosing the activity that will burn the greatest amount of calories.